donburke7/Virtual_E-Store/docs/DesignDoc.md

 > _Provide a summary of the application's user interface.
 Describe, from
 > the user's perspective, the flow of the pages in the web application._

+The user begins at the home page with only the option to login to ensure a user account is being cached.
+After this, if the username is the admin username, the user, who is an owner, will be able to see the inventory as well as add and delete items.
+Once an item is clicked, the owner will be able to edit the price, stock and name of the product.
+If the user logs in as a customer, the interface is changed to the user-storefront where they can see the inventory without some of the rights that the admin has.
+They are able to click on a product in order to view the product's details as well as add it to their cart.
+From the user-storefront, the customer can click on the Shopping Cart link to be routed to their current shopping cart.
+From there they can remove any items they wish.

 ### View Tier
 > _Provide a summary of the View Tier UI of your architecture.